 - Developing effective communication strategies.
 Your nonprofit might need to provide auxiliary aids and services to people who have hearing, sight or speech disabilities.
 Online activities and information should also be accessible.

 - Ensuring physical access to your facility.
 Remove physical barriers, maintain access to accessible spaces and make sure new construction meets federal accessibility standards.
-So-called grandfather provisions (in which old rules continue to apply to existing situations) in local building codes don't exempt a nonprofit from complying with the ADA.
-Also, make sure that people who have disabilities can use transportation that your organization offers and that they aren't charged for special accommodations.
+Grandfather provisions (in which old rules continue to apply to existing situations) in local building codes don't exempt a nonprofit from complying with the ADA.
+And be sure that people who have disabilities can use transportation that your organization offers and that they aren't charged for special accommodations.

 - Restructuring an employee's workspace or working hours.
 An employee in a wheelchair might require a modified desk, while an employee who needs a day off each week for medical treatments might be permitted to work 10 hours a day four days a week rather than 8 hours a day five days a week.